weynandk/info_threefold/src/whitepapers/tf_whitepaper_104/tf_whitepaper_104.md

 Please visit the ThreeFold website for more info [www.threefold.io](https://www.threefold.io).

-You can buy these tokens through digital exchanges or directly from the Farmers on the the ThreeFold Network.
+You can buy these tokens through digital exchanges or directly from the Farmers on the ThreeFold Grid.

-ThreeFold Token (TFT) is a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.
+ThreeFold Token (TFT) is a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Grid.

 **ThreeFold Tech Investors**